convergine/craftcms-bastion-agent/README.md

 ## Found a bug?

-Check the issues or [open a new one](https://github.com/criticalgears/craftcms-bastion-agent/issues)
+Check the issues or [open a new one](https://github.com/convergine/craftcms-bastion-agent/issues)

 ---
-Brought to you by [Critical Gears](https://www.criticalgears.com)
+Brought to you by [Convergine](https://www.convergine.com)